 UHC is the aspiration that all people can obtain the health services they need, of good quality, without suffering financial hardship when paying for them.

-The goal of UHC is to make healthcare more accessible, more equitable and more affordable by improving how it is financed and delivered.
+The goal of UHC is to make healthcare more accessible, more equitable and more affordable by improving how it is financed and delivered across the continuum of care.
 Strong, equitable health systems that leave no one behind are essential for global progress, as COVID-19 has made clear.

-According to the World Health Organisation (WHO), UHC will have been achieved when all individuals and communities receive the health services they need without suffering financial hardship.
+According to the WHO, UHC will have been achieved when all individuals and communities receive the health services they need without suffering financial hardship.
 It must include the full spectrum of essential, quality health services, from health promotion to prevention, treatment, rehabilitation, and palliative care.

 Progress to Date